Cyber-Chic/prettycoinz/README.md

 ---

 ### [ 📈 THE TRACKER: AESTHETIC ALPHA ]
-**The Beauty Index** is a specialized numismatic study inspired by archival analysis of artistic merit.
-It serves as a functional bridge between digital brokerage milestones and physical specimens.
+**The Beauty Index** is a specialized numismatic study evaluating the capacity for **aesthetic assets** to retain value alongside traditional benchmarks.

-In this system, **1 Coin = 1 Personal Financial Benchmark**.
-Supported by a disciplined investment strategy featured in a **New York Times / TIAA ad campaign**, this portfolio affords the freedom to pursue specialized research.
+The system is supported by a disciplined, **automated investment strategy** for which I was interviewed by the **New York Times** as part of a national ad campaign.
+While the broad-market core remains passive, this study operates within a **Bogleheads framework** by activating a strictly capped **5% allowance** for active research.
+This ensures the pursuit of visual merit remains a marginal, controlled inquiry that never compromises foundational stability.

-*   **Digital Signal:** 10-Year Strategy **([NYT/TIAA Featured Campaign](https://www.nytimes.com/paidpost/tiaa/on-the-right-track-retirement-ready.html#angela-moore))**
+*   **Digital Signal:** Automated 10-Year Strategy **([NYT/TIAA Featured Campaign](https://www.nytimes.com/paidpost/tiaa/on-the-right-track-retirement-ready.html#angela-moore))**
+*   **Operational Limit:** Strictly capped 5% discretionary allocation (Bogleheads Framework).
-*   **Benchmark Registry:** High-Aesthetic specimens anchoring proprietary private milestones.
+*   **Benchmark Registry:** High-aesthetic specimens anchoring proprietary private milestones.
-*   **Aesthetic Review:** Evaluative tracking of non-benchmark assets based on **Aesthetic Alpha** and historical performance.
+*   **Aesthetic Review:** Evaluative tracking of non-benchmark assets based on **Aesthetic Alpha**.
 *   **Protocol:** The Kindness Awareness Campaign (Ben’s Bells Coins) 💎

 > **Institutional Note:** While media archives may utilize broader categorical titles (e.g., "Librarian"), this repository maintains signal integrity by noting that these strategic systems were developed during the Principal Investigator's tenure as a **Paralibrarian**.
 ---

 ### [ 🧪 THE INQUIRY: POSITIVE ZERO IN PRACTICE ]
 This repository and its sister archive, **TMA**, serve as independent field tests for the **Positive Zero Theory**.
 This hypothesis explores the inverse relationship between the visibility of a kind act and its intrinsic signal strength.